yaaminiv/yaaminiv.github.io/_posts/2016-12-15-Desalting.md

 - Spin columns for 3 minutes at 3000 rpm
  - Repeat 1 more time for a total of 2 spins
  - **Peptides are now in the liquid**
+- Dispose of columns and keep collection tubes with liquid

 #### **Evaporate peptides**:
 - Using speed vacuum, evaporate samples to near dryness at 4ºC
+ - Because someone else was using the speed vacuum when
 - Speed vacuum start time:

 **Table 1**.
 Times samples were removed from speed vacuum.